New Castle DWI Defense Lawyers

 Mayo Bartlett is a New Castle DWI Defense Lawyer who has the experience and dedication that you or your loved one needs on their side when facing DWI, DUI, DWAI and related charges.
 He is a former Westchester County prosecutor who served more than 10 years in the Westchester County District Attorney’s Office in White Plains New York.
 Mr. Bartlett was selected as one of the Top 100 Trial Lawyers by the National Trial Lawyers, and he has been selected as a Super Lawyer.
 In fact, Mayo is honored to have been featured on the cover of the 2020 New York Metro Super Lawyers Magazine as seen below.

 Mayo has also been a Criminal Defense Attorney and New Castle DWI Defense Lawyer since 2003.
 Our New Castle DWI Defense Lawyers have a thorough understanding of police procedure from years spent working with police officers and detectives in New Castle New York.
+During his time practicing criminal law, as both a prosecutor and a defense attorney, Mayo Bartlett has built a strong reputation by honestly and diligently engaging in the profession of law.

 Mr. Bartlett was featured in the Journal News in a front page story entitled “Drunken driving: What you need to know during the holidays” which focused on the impact DWI arrests have on people and describes the hardships that one may encounter as a result of drinking and driving, or of being arrested even though one was not impaired.
 Perhaps most importantly, Mayo puts his clients first, and he has won the 10 Best Client Satisfaction Award from the American Institute of DUI/DWI Attorneys, and has been selected the AVVO Client’s Choice for DUI defense.